Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 As well as entering into competitive leagues the college also offers recreational sports throughout the year and other opportunities to participate in sport.
 Sports on offer range from Climbing and Badminton to Yoga and hockey and these are offered during and after college.
 Click the link to take a look at what recreational sports are currently taking place at lunch time and in the evening.

 Our College Sports Maker is on hand to help and offer the opportunity to try new sports so if you have any questions about sport at Reaseheath please email firstname.lastname@example.org.

 We have lots of clubs, societies and forums that you can join.

 From ornithology to photography, canines to conservation – there’s something to suit most interests, or you could always form your own!

-Graduates from Reaseheath College celebrated gaining their degrees at a high profile ceremony in the centre of Nantwich.
+Each year graduates from University Centre Reaseheath celebrate gaining their degrees at a high profile ceremony in the centre of Nantwich.

-The Faculty of Higher Education (HE) graduation ceremony, held in St Mary’s Church, Nantwich, celebrated the success of over 100 graduates who had successfully completed degrees validated by Harper Adams University.
-Animal management undergraduates on University of Chester programmes graduate at Chester Cathedral in November.
+The ceremony, held in St Mary’s Church, Nantwich, celebrates the success of graduates who have successfully completed their degree validated by Harper Adams University.
+Undergraduates on University of Chester programmes graduate at Chester Cathedral in November.

 Stay in touch

 It might be your time to move on to pastures new, but that doesn’t mean you have to lose touch with us.
 We’d love to hear about how you’re getting on, and perhaps invite you back to share a story or two about the great things you’ll do after leaving Reaseheath.
 Stay connected to the College by joining our alumni network.